CUCyber/hackpack/logging/rsyslog.md

 ### Config Files

-Rsyslog is generally configured by /etc/syslog.conf and /etc/syslog.conf.d/ most other syslog daemons.
+Rsyslog is generally configured by '/etc/syslog.conf' and '/etc/syslog.conf.d/' like most other syslog daemons.

 #### /etc/syslog.conf